Worms in Cats: Common Types and How to Get Rid of Them

 Whipworms

 Whipworms are thin, whip-shaped worms that live in the large intestine and cecum.
-The cecum is an area where the small and large intestines meet.
+The cecum is essentially the area where the small and large intestines meet.

 The usual signs of whipworms in cats include: